Radar-Lei/IGNNK_baseline/README.md

-# The following is the original readme
+# The following is the original readme file
 # Inductive Graph Neural Networks for Spatiotemporal Kriging (IGNNK)

 This is the code corresponding to the experiments conducted for the AAAI 2021 paper "[Inductive Graph Neural Networks for Spatiotemporal Kriging](https://arxiv.org/abs/2006.07527)"